triton-inference-server/client/README.md

 not currently exposed by Triton through direct means.
 To support this, Triton allows users to pass custom channel arguments upon creating a GRPC client.
-When using this option, it is up to the user to pass a valid combination of arguments for their use case; Triton cannot feasibly test every posisble combination of channel arguments.
+When using this option, it is up to the user to pass a valid combination of arguments for their use case; Triton cannot feasibly test every possible combination of channel arguments.

 There is a [C++](src/c%2B%2B/examples/simple_grpc_custom_args_client.cc) and